St. Cecilia Large Backpack

 The St. Cecilia Large Backpack can fit just about anything you need!
 With two zip pockets, a small slip pocket, a laptop sleeve, and two exterior side pockets, there's plenty of space for your daily essentials.
 Adjustable, padded shoulder straps and a mesh back panel make it super comfortable for carrying.
 A velvety soft padded interior sleeve will hold and protect a laptop (up to 17”).
 A well-crafted and practical accessory that is a beautiful expression of faith.

-Our custom made-to-order large backpacks ship directly from exceptional craftsmen in China.
-Production Time Approximately: 3-6 days Ship Time Approximately: 5-10 days.
-Destination tracking is available on this item for most countries.
-A tracking number will be emailed to you as soon as your order has shipped.
+This custom made-on-demand Large Backpack ships world-wide directly from our fine craftsmen in China.
+Destination tracking is available for most countries.
+A tracking number will be emailed to you once your order has shipped.

 ST. CECILIA OF ROME